 The Company's historical fuel risk management policy has been to hedge between 70% and 90% of the forecast rolling annual volumes required to ensure that the future cost per gallon of fuel is locked in.
 This policy was adopted to prevent the Company being exposed, in the short term, to adverse movements in global jet fuel prices.
 However, when deemed to be in the best interests of the Company, it may deviate from this policy.
-At March 31, 2017, the Company had hedged approximately 90% (2016: 95%, 2015: 90%) of its estimated fuel exposure for the next fiscal year and 10% of its estimated fuel exposure for fiscal year 2019.
+At July 19, 2018, the Company had hedged approximately 90% (2017: 90%, 2016: 95%) of its estimated fuel exposure for the next fiscal year and approximately 19% of its estimated fuel exposure for the fiscal year 2020.